yul11/AHK-Scripts/README.md

 # AHK-Scripts
+description of juo_WindowsScript.ahk:
-some useful AHK-commands for working with Windows
+some useful AHK-commands for working with Windows,

+for example:
+1. shutdown or suspend windows with just two keystrokes
+2. close window with just two keystrokes Numpad0 & NumpadEnter
+3. windows blinks if it is activated

 description of Dockwin.ahk-script:
 This script stores position and size of all current open windows.